-Not great…$150 for a 1-ounce bottle is pretty expensive, even for a high quality fragrance.
+At $150 for a 1-ounce bottle , it's certainly not your average affordable cologne.
 However, it’s also available in a .3-ounce travel size for $60 (which will honestly last you longer than you’d expect) if you want to give it a try before dishing out the big bucks on a full size.
 We will tell you though, even the most frugal of reviewers admit they cannot resist this cologne—even at the high price point—so we are confident you will find this cologne to be worth every penny.

 An affordable fragrance great for cologne newbies who want an all-year, mass-appealing scent.

 It is mild at first, but can be amped up with a few more spritzes